-Vanuatu has been operating as an offshore financial jurisdiction since 1971 and became an international financial destination in 1993 with the International Companies Act that was modeled after the legislation found in the Bahamas and the BVI’s.
+Vanuatu has been operating as a tax haven destination since 1971 and became an international financial destination in 1993 with the International Companies Act that was modeled after the legislation found in the Bahamas and the BVI’s.

-Located in the South Pacific, Vanuatu is a archipelago of eighty islands and is a tropical paradise for investors offering an ideal climate for companies seeking an international corporate structure offering complete financial security and tax transparency.
+Located in the South Pacific, Vanuatu is an archipelago of eighty islands and is a tropical paradise for investing offering an ideal climate for companies seeking an international corporate structure offering complete financial security and tax transparency.

 Vanuatu is a zero tax jurisdiction with no financial requirements and confidentiality of all names and details of directors and shareholders, though the country is a signatory to a number of international treaties and organizations, due to international pressure and therefore enforces international financial procedures such as Anti-Money Laundering and ‘Know your Customer’ policies.